vaginessa/dns-wiki/HOWTO-Report-Bug.md

 -------------------------

 * Ask yourself is your issue reproducible?
+* Watch the Changelog.md / Todo.md files if the problem is already fixed or on our radar.
 * Can you document the steps to reproduce it so that it happens every time?
 * Search and browse current tickets to make sure someone hasn't already reported your issue.
-* Make sure you have the latest version of the application/source.
-This can be done by checking the Google Play Store (Google+ Beta page) for updates or push the latest source.
+* Make sure you have the latest version of the application/source code.
+This can be done by checking the Google Play Store (Google+ Beta page) for updates or push the latest GitHub source.
-* Make sure you have the latest Android OS updates.
-This can be done in Settings on the phone or manually.
+* Make sure you have the latest Android OS updates (stable -> no nightlys!).
+This can be done in Settings on the phone or manually on XDA.
 * Make sure you know the version of Android you are running on your phone.
 This can be found in the _Setting_ under _About Phone_.
 * Make sure there is only AFWall+ installed and enabled, other tools like Avast can make some troubles if they are enabled.
 * Make sure you enabled the in-build loggin option under _Preferences_ - _Log_ _Preferences_ and enable the <code>Enable Firewall Logs</code> option.
 In the main menu you can now hit _Firewall_ _Logs_.
 Now you can see an _Export to SDCard_ option, which will export you log to <code>/sdcard/afwall/rules.log</code>.